Patient's Query

 Welcome back to icliniq.com.

-Yes, I would also suggest you lower the dose to 20 mg.
-And if you are feeling weak, you may take Electrol ORS for 3 to 4 days, because post-COVID weakness may last for weeks.
+Yes, I would also suggest you lower the dose to 20 milligrams.
+And if you are feeling weak, you may take oral rehydration solution (ORS) for three to four days, because post-COVID weakness may last for weeks.
 And that will maintain your BP also.
-Monitor your BP in the morning, if you feel dizzy or your BP is low then you may skip Telma for a few days and continue ORS for a few days.
+Monitor your BP in the morning.
+If you feel dizzy or your BP is low, then you may skip Telma for a few days and continue ORS for a few days.

 Thank you.